NephMakes/boost-or-buy/README.md

 ## License

-This work is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0, http://creativecommons.org/licenses/by/4.0/)
+This work is licensed under a Creative Commons Attribution 4.0 International License ([CC BY 4.0](http://creativecommons.org/licenses/by/4.0/))